maimpilly/maimpilly.github.io/src/content/project/50-MCALtoAUTOSAR.md

 ### 1. The Foundation: Simulating the MCAL
 My journey started at the very bottom: the hardware.
 How does software talk to the "metal"?

-* **Problem:** High-level code needs to control physical hardware (like a sensor or chip), but it can't just "talk" to it.
-It needs a translator.
+* **Problem:** You can't control hardware directly from high-level code, you need a layer that translates commands into register-level operations
 * **Action:** I built a virtual low-level driver in C to simulate the **MCAL (Microcontroller Abstraction Layer)**.
 This is the software layer that directly controls the hardware registers.
 I designed a "virtual" SPI peripheral with its own control, status, and data registers.
 My C code then used bitwise operations to configure and interact with these simulated registers.
 * **Result:** I created a clean, reusable API with two functions: `Spi_Init()` and `Spi_ReadWriteByte()`.
 Any "application" could now just call these functions without ever needing to know the complex register addresses or bitmasks.